Search by Keyword

 Also during these sessions, Paul briefly touched on "Please Please Me" while sitting at the piano in between the last two takes of the song "Let It Be" at Apple Studios on January 26th, 1969.
 Sometime in 2021, producer Giles Martin (George Martin's son) and engineer Sam Okell thought to include this while creating stereo mixes for an Anniversary release of the "Let It Be" album that came out later that year.

-While many Beatles fans anticipated the syncing of the harmonica parts to be more aligned with the rest of the performance in this 2023 stereo mix, the unfortunate result revealed the familiar disorienting listening experience during the closing moments of the song due to their use of the inferior 1963 stereo mix.
+While many Beatles fans anticipated the syncing of the harmonica parts to be more aligned with the rest of the performance in this 2023 stereo mix, the unfortunate result revealed the all-too-familiar disorienting listening experience during the closing moments of the song due to their use of the inferior 1963 stereo mix.
 However, the vibrancy and clarity of this new stereo mix is superior to the painstaking but limited technical achievements of 1963, the separation of Ringo's drum fills (toms panned right and snare panned left) being most noteworthy.
 While the superior and highly available mono mix could easily have been used here as had been done with "Love Me Do," which could have been disected and manipulated with Peter Jackson's AI technology to create a suitable and in-sync stereo mix, a choice was made to instead use the recognized inferior stereo mix from February 25th, 1963.
 This is somewhat disappointing.

 Song Structure and Style